TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Index.rst

 ..  versionchanged:: 13.2
     Tables with TCA columns set to `type="input"` do not need an :file:`ext_tables.sql` entry anymore.
-The Core now creates this field automatically.
+The Core now creates this column automatically.
 For short input fields allowing less than 255 chars :sql:`VARCHAR()` is used, :sql:`TEXT` for larger input fields.

     Extension authors who need or want to override default